 Alex is just cherry-picking details from pop culture shows to try and create the impression that he wants, but it's all bullshit.

-Yeah, it bums me out so hard, all of that kind of predictive programming stuff, or somebody being like, the CIA came to me and told me what was going to happen with the World Trade Center, and then after a decade of just believing shit that people told me about it, I read up on it, no, he attacked it before, he said why, and then he did it again.
+Yeah, it bums me out so hard, all of that kind of predictive programming stuff, or somebody being like, the CIA came to me and told me what was going to happen with the World Trade Center.

-Because let me tell you, can you imagine being Alex Jones?
+Because let me tell you, imagine me and Alex Jones.

-And I'm just wondering, would the scientific American running headlines confirm we live in a simulation, or is that just a cop-out so people say, oh, I can't handle it, it's a simulation?
+And I'm just wondering, with a scientific American running headlines, confirm we live in a simulation, or is that just a cop-out so people say, oh, I can't handle it.

 The planet's real.